Menopause and HRT Information

 There are so many myths about HRT that are still being perpetuated and many doctors are still very cautious about prescribing it despite the proven benefits.
 Typical misconceptions are that it makes you put on weight, that you can’t have it if you get migraines or blood clots or have a family history of breast cancer, that it just delays your menopause and that you should only be on it for the shortest possible time.
 You do not have to have stopped your periods before you start HRT.
 See my HRT MYTHS section below for more details.

 There is a small increased risk of blood clots and ischaemic strokes with the oral forms of oestrogen but not with the patch, gel and spray forms of oestrogen, absorbed through the skin.
-The body identical progesterone capsules are the safest form of progestin for those at risk of blood clots.
+The body identical progesterone capsules are the safest form of progestogen for those at risk of blood clots.

-Unfortunately most of the patient information leaflets that are provided in HRT packaging give out of date information and list risks that do not relate to the newer HRT preparations and the most recent research analysis.
+Unfortunately most of the patient information leaflets that are provided in HRT packaging give out of date information and list risks that do not relate to the newer transdermal HRT preparations and the most recent research analysis.

 The bottom line of current evidence is that all cause mortality is reduced for women on HRT compared to women not on HRT.
 This is so important but is never highlighted in the media!